-Greenwood Pathway House is the only provider of homeless shelter and support for children and adults in the seven counties of the Lakelands Region.
+Greenwood Pathway House is the only homeless ministry that provides trauma-informed services for children and adults in the seven counties of the Lakelands Region.

 Clients entered drug and alcohol addiction programs

 If you are not in our seven-county service area, please contact another shelter for help.
-Due to limited bed availability, we are unable to provide shelter for individuals who are not in our service area
+Due to limited bed availability, we are unable to help individuals who are not in our service area.

-A 35-bed open bay facility for homeless men that provides a safe place to stay for 90 days and the support needed to overcome homelessness.
-We provide shelter, food, counseling, faith development training, access to medical services, and laundry facilities for all our male clients.
+A 35-bed open bay facility for homeless men that provides a safe place to stay and the support needed to overcome homelessness.
+We provide housing, food, case management, faith development training, access to medical services, and laundry facilities for all our male clients.

 To get help in our men's shelter click here.

-A 16-bed facility with 12 beds for women and 4 beds for children that offers a safe place to stay for 90 days while they focus on rebuilding their lives.
-The women's shelter is built in a dormitory style with two women per room and two rooms share a bathroom.
+A 16-bed facility with 12 beds for women and 4 beds for children that offers a safe place to stay while they focus on rebuilding their lives.
+The women's dormitory has two women per room and two rooms share a bathroom.
 The two-family rooms can accommodate a mother with up to three children.
-We provide shelter, food, counseling, faith development training, access to medical services, and laundry facilities for all our female clients.
+We provide housing, food, case management, faith development training, access to medical services, and laundry facilities for all our female clients.

 To get help in our women's shelter click here.

-We would greatly appreciate your prayer support as we implement a plan to meet the needs of all these families.
-Please pray for wisdom as we develop the plan and for God's provision to build our Shelter for Families.
+We would greatly appreciate your prayer support as we build the village and implement plans to meet the needs of all these families.

 We provide cold weather shelter from November 1st to March 31st when temperatures are forecast to drop below 40 degrees.
 Cold weather shelter is open for men, women, and children from 7:00 pm to 7:00 am.